I help leaders align their life, heart, and decisions with servitude to Allah.

 Parallel Discipline

-Alongside my professional work, I pursued rigorous religious study.
+Alongside my professional work, I pursued the study of Islam.

-I dedicated a year to memorizing the Qur’an and completed a structured classical program in the Islamic sciences, alongside several years of focused Arabic study.
+I dedicated a year to memorizing the Qur’an and completed a 2-year structured classical beta program in the Islamic sciences sponsored by Ministry of Awqaf in Qatar, in partnership with Umm-Al Qura university.
+I followed this with several years of focused study of Arabic language.

 My technical and spiritual education developed in parallel.